levskaya/jslinux-deobfuscated/readme.md

 I wanted to understand how the amazing [JsLinux][1] worked.

-I have no idea if he passed it through a minifier or if the code was generated algorithmically from stuff in the QEMU codebase.
-In any case, it's hard to follow the action as presented originally, let alone extend it to do new tricks.

-I hand de-obfuscated the codebase (primarily the core cpu-emulation routines and a bit of the rest as well) while studying it over a few days' time.
+However the original was passed through a minifier and was completely incomprehensible in that form.
+(Mr Bellard's standards for the code that he open sources is very high.)
+I couldn't wait for the proper release of the opus, so in a fit of mania I hand de-obfuscated the codebase (primarily the core cpu-emulation routines and a bit of the rest as well) while studying it over a few days' time.

-In the off-chance someone else might be interested in this code as a basis for further weird in-browser x86 hacking I'm posting this redacted version of the code here.
+In the off-chance someone else might be interested in this code as a basis for further weird in-browser x86 hacking I'm posting this redacted version of the code here, with permission of Mr. Bellard.

-There is a much more complete, ground-up project to build a 386-style emulator in javascript called [jslm32][3].
+Note that there is a much more readable, ground-up project to build an open-source 386-style emulator in javascript called [jslm32][3].

 ### Status
 It's still a dense code base, it's an emulator of a rather